AyeCode/geodirectory/readme.txt

 == Description ==

 GeoDirectory is the leading Business Directory Plugin for WordPress.
-Help businesses everywhere get found through their listings by your directory website visitors.
+Help businesses everywhere get found through their listings by your Geo directory website visitors.

 No matter what you need to build, be it a City Directory, a Job Board, a Real Estate Listings Directory, or a Classifieds Website, GeoDirectory turns any WordPress theme into a robust search network for users.